 Later, they were due to take part at a Queen’s Birthday Party at the Orangery in Lazienki Park where about 600 guests were expected.

-On Tuesday they will travel to the Baltic coast city of Gdansk, where they will visit the Solidarity museum and meet former president Lech Walesa, before heading for Germany on Wednesday.
+On Tuesday they will visit the Solidarity museum in Gdansk, where they will meet with the icon of Poland’s anti-communist struggle and the movement’s former leader, Lech Walesa, before heading for Germany on Wednesday.